 - 8. The development hereby permitted shall not begin until a scheme to deal with contamination has been submitted to and approved in writing by the Local Planning Authority.
-The scheme shall include all of the following measures unless otherwise agreed in writing by the Local Planning Authority: - a) A desk-top study to identify and evaluate all potential sources and impacts of contamination relevant to the site.
-The desk top study should contain a conceptual site model. - b) A site investigation shall be carried out to fully and effectively characterise the nature and extent of any contamination and its implications.
-The site investigation shall not be commenced until a desk-top study has been agreed in writing with the Local Planning Authority. - c) A written method statement for the remediation of contamination affecting the site suitable validation report of the proposed scheme has been submitted to and approved in writing by the Local Planning Authority
+The scheme shall include all of the following measures unless otherwise agreed in writing by the Local Planning Authority: - A desk-top study to identify and evaluate all potential sources and impacts of contamination relevant to the site.
+The desk top study should contain a conceptual site model. - 2.
+A site investigation shall be carried out to fully and effectively characterise the nature and extent of any contamination and its implications.
+The site investigation shall not be commenced until a desktop study has been agreed in writing with the Local Planning Authority. - 3.
+A written method statement for the remediation of contamination affecting the site